 The information below includes the most common sections included in a CV.
 Think of the sections as distinct modules to which you can add, remove, and change content, even rearrange the order, to suit the needs and requirements for a particular job or academic opportunity to which you are applying.
 Take time to think about additional sections that you will need to convey the value and experience that you can bring to a future employer.

-For detailed information about writing a CV, continue reading below, then pick up a Résumé, CV and Written Communication Guide at the Center for Career Development or download your own copy.
+For detailed information about writing a CV, continue reading below, then read the Résumé, CV and Written Communication Guide.

 Your Contact Information Section